acglaser/plsc31101-final-project/README.md

 1. Narrative.Rmd: Provides a narrative of the project, main challenges, solutions, and results.
 2. Narrative.pdf: A knitted pdf of 00_Narrative.Rmd.
-3. PLSC 31101 Final Project Lightning Talk.pdf: Your lightning talk slides, in whatever format you prefer.
+3. Lightning_Talk.pdf: Your lightning talk slides, in whatever format you prefer.

 #### Tutorial Doc/
 1. Tutorial.Rmd: Provides step-by-step tutorial with R code chunks